The Work of Dunking in the Dark:

 The Oreo Super Bowl Blackout Tweet occurred shortly after the lights at the stadium suddenly and unexpectedly went out.

-While the stadium was covered in darkness and confusion, Leo and his team (among others) saw an opportunity to make cultural commentary and to jump into the national conversation with relevance and speed.
+While the stadium was covered in darkness and confusion, my team and I saw an opportunity to make cultural commentary and to jump into the national conversation with relevance and speed.

-Thanks to years of previous experience, including coaching his clients at Oreo on social media, selecting the right teams, and understanding almost everything there is to know about Oreo cookies, Leo and his team were able to react with the necessary speed and skill to create this legendary tweet.
+Thanks to years of previous experience, including coaching my clients at Oreo on social media, selecting the right teams, and understanding almost everything there is to know about Oreo cookies, my team and I were able to react with the necessary speed and skill to create this legendary tweet.

 Almost immediately after the lights went out, the team connected eyes, and, almost like magic, with few words communicated among them, the team knew exactly what to do and quickly went into content creation mode.

-Team members, including Sebastian Saldarriaga and Lexie Perez, were at the keys, Kevin Vuong was watching screen displaying of real-time metrics (such as mentions provided by Expion (social media marketing tool, now Meltwater), and the creative team developed the image.
+Team members, including Sebastian Saldarriaga and Lexie Perez, were at the keys, Kevin Vuong was watching screen displaying of real-time metrics, and the creative team developed the image.

 What were the results of the Oreo Super Bowl Blackout Tweet?